 Olga had never told this story in public before.
 The realities of her childhood were too far from the pink-happy stereotype.
-In fact, her starting positions gave very little chance of conquering at least some Olympus.
-A wooden barrack with tiny rooms and no amenities in a working-class area of Perm is not at all the place where people think about self-realization and talent development.
-And this is not the worst thing: when Olga was six years old, her mother died.
+In truth, her starting positions gave very little chance of conquering at least some Olympus.
+A wooden barrack with tiny rooms and no amenities in a working–class area of Perm is not at all the place where people think about self-realization and talent development.
+And that’s not the worst thing: when Olga was six years old, her mother died.

-– I’ll never forget that day.
-Mom’s friend came to us.
-Suddenly mom felt very sick, I rushed to her, and her friend told me to urgently run to the Ambulance (there were problems with telephones at that time).
+— I will never forget that day.
+Mom’s friend came over.
+Suddenly mom started to feel ill, I rushed to her, and her friend told me to immediately run to the Ambulance (there were problems with phones then).
 I remember running, how scared I was, but I got there, and then I came home.
 I came faster than the Ambulance arrived.
 I never saw my mom alive again.

 Olya and her two-year-old brother were left in the care of their father.
-And he, of course, had no time to look after the children, he had to provide for his family.
+And he, of course, had no time to sit with the children, he had to feed his family.
 He was at work all day long.
-Olya had to take care of her little brother.
-Soon her father brought a new wife, and then a half-sister was born.
+The worries about her brother fell on Olga’s shoulders.
+Soon the father brought a new wife, then her stepsister was born.

-At the age of nine, she had to not only study and help around the house, but also accompany her brother to kindergarten, hang out with her sister.
-The stepmother did not abuse Olga and her brother, but her attention was focused on her own baby.
+When she was nine she had to not only study and help around the house but also accompany her brother to kindergarten and take care of her sister.
+The stepmother didn’t offend Olga and her brother but her attention was focused on her own baby.

-– My stepmother is a good woman and gave a lot to my brother and me, but she is completely different from my late mother.
-She had a purely rational approach to life and relationships, “without sentiment,” and her mother was considerate, sensitive, empathic.
+— My stepmother is a good woman and she gave a lot to my brother and me, but she is completely different from my late mother.
+She had a purely rational approach to life and relationships, “without sentiment,” and my mother was attentive, sensitive, empathetic.
 Apparently, her qualities were passed on to me.
 Losing my mom made me look deeper at many things.
-From early childhood, it was interesting how people build relationships, what another person is valuable to a person and what is heartache.
-And I often asked questions that puzzled adults.
-My family supported my curiosity and this quality, by the way, has been preserved to this day.
+From early childhood, it was interesting how people build relationships, how valuable is a person to another and what a heartache is.
+And I often asked questions that baffled adults.
+My family supported my curiosity and this quality has in fact been preserved to this day.

-Challenging starting conditions break some, and harden others.
-After all, it is not without reason that athletes run faster from a low start!
+Difficult starting conditions break some people but harden others.
+After all, it is not for nothing that athletes run faster from a low start!
 It’s just important to make your own choice in time.

 Youth: a logical run-up

 Studying was easy for Olga.
 After graduating from high school, she entered the Faculty of Mechanics and Mathematics of Perm State University.
-It would seem that where mathematics is, and where is coaching!
-However, studying at this faculty became a good basis for subsequent coaching successes.
+It would seem that mathematics is quite far from coaching!
+However, studying at this faculty has become a good basis for subsequent coaching successes.

-Having successfully graduated from university, Olga Rybina went to work at school: she always wanted to teach children.
+After successfully graduating from university, Olga Rybina went to work at school: she always wanted to teach children.
 But, it turned out, teaching children and working at school are different things.
-The rigid vertical system, where students are expected to conform to a single standard, and teachers are required to strictly follow instructions, seemed stuffy and cramped to her.
-She could not endure such an atmosphere for a long time, she went on to study as a psychologist and graduated from Moscow Pedagogical University.
+The rigid vertical system, where students tend to fit under a single standard, and teachers are required to strictly follow circulars, seemed stuffy and cramped to her.
+For a long time in such an atmosphere, she could not stand it and went on to get her psychologist degree, she graduated from Moscow Pedagogical University.

-The «romance with psychology» turned out to be quite long and very fruitful.
-Olga opened her own practice, taught at Perm University, received a specialization in clinical psychology in St. Petersburg, got her PhD.
+The “romance with psychology” turned out to be quite long and very fruitful.
+Olga opened her own practice, taught at Perm University, received a specialization in clinical psychology in St. Petersburg, defended her PhD thesis.

 The time for coaching came later.

-– I first heard the word «coaching» in 2002.
-A new term was uttered by one of the participants of the training, which I also attended.
-I bought a book, read it and didn’t understand anything: it was too complicated.
-I decided that coaching was not for me and safely abandoned it.
+— I first heard the word “coaching” in 2002.
+A new term was uttered by one of the participants of the training which I also attended.
+I bought a book, read it and didn’t understand anything: the way it was written was too complicated.
+I decided that coaching was not for me and quit it.

-The second time I came across the word «coaching» was five years later, already in Moscow.
-There were a lot of introductory coaching meetings at that time, and I came to one of them.
+The second time I came across the word “coaching” was five years later, already in Moscow.
+Then there were a lot of introductory coaching meetings, and I came to one of them.
 The first thing that happened there: the presenter was significantly late.
 And when she did come to the meeting, she did not apologize and did not explain herself.
 Therefore, I viewed her demo session through the prism of disrespectful attitude to time.
 And the question that the client came to her with could be worked out with the help of psychological methods known to me.
-In general, coaching didn’t work out for me again.
+In general, I had a bad time with coaching again.